mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 Terminology         {#terms}
 ------------

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.

 The definitions of {{-bis}} apply.
 The term "byte" is used in its now customary sense as a synonym for "octet".